Undergraduate Research Conference 2017

 What global challenges will face future societies and how can today’s internationally minded students become global citizens?

-In collaboration with the University of Edinburgh’s Global Academies, the conference will be positioned under the four main themes of development, health, justice and the environment.
+In collaboration with the University of Edinburgh’s Global Academies, the 2017 Undergraduate Research Conference was positioned under the four main themes of development, health, justice and the environment.

-Under each theme we will explore the potential for active global citizenship in improving human rights, realising fundamental freedoms, expanding human knowledge, and driving innovation.
-The conference will offer a unique opportunity for undergraduate scholars to hone their research, public speaking and networking skills with acclaimed academics and peers from around the world.
-There will also be the opportunity to participate in a variety of extracurricular events to explore Scotland’s political and cultural heritage, from tours of Edinburgh Castle and the Scottish Parliament to a traditional Ceilidh dance.
+Under each theme students explored the potential for active global citizenship in improving human rights, realising fundamental freedoms, expanding human knowledge, and driving innovation.
+The conference offered a unique opportunity for undergraduate scholars to hone their research, public speaking and networking skills with acclaimed academics and peers from around the world.
+Students also had the opportunity to participate in a variety of extracurricular events to explore Scotland’s political and cultural heritage, from tours of Edinburgh Castle and the Scottish Parliament to a traditional Ceilidh dance.

-This conference will provide students from Universitas 21 partner universities opportunities to:
+The 2017 conference provided students from Universitas 21 partner universities opportunities to:

 - Grapple with global challenges

-- Widen your horizons through exploring global citizenship
+- Widen their horizons through exploring global citizenship

 - Engage with design thinking and innovation